KilledByAPixel/OS13k/README.md

 - The idea is that players can listen to music while playing with games and apps
 - The music tools can even work in conjunction with each other (step sequencer drum kit + piano)

-### Shadertoys and Dweets
+### Dweets and Shadertoys
-- Programs with the extension .shader.js or .dweet.js will automatically load as dweets or shadertoys!
+- Programs with the extension .dweet.js or .shader.txt or will automatically load as Dweets or Shadertoys!
-- Shadertoys and dweets are automatically paused when they don't have focus
+- Shadertoys and Dweets are automatically paused when they don't have focus
 - They also automatically have reload and show code options applied
-- Dweets do not need to be under 140 characers, there is no size limit
+- Dweets do not need to be 140 characters, there is no size limit
 - Dweets can do anything that other programs can do including access OS13k and ZzFX
 - Shaders support iTime, iFrame, iMouse, iResolution, and iChannel0
 - iChannel0 is a saved image of the previous frame, this can be used to store game logic or make effects

 ### System Calls
-- The function OS13kStart() is called on child frames immediatly after load
+- The function OS13kStart() is called on child frames immediately after load
-- To acces OS13k features, use the OS13k object
+- Use the OS13k object to access OS13k features
 - OS13k.CreateShader(canvas, shaderCode) - Create a shadertoy compatible webgl shader
 - OS13k.RenderShader(canvas, shaderProgram, time=0, frame=0) - Render a shader
 - OS13k.KeyDirection(key) - Get {x, y} position from a key code for WASD and arrow keys